FirmwareDroid/FirmwareDroid/README.md

 # FirmwareDroid (FMD)
 FirmwareDroid is a research project that aims to develop novel methods to analyse Android firmware.
 It is mainly made to automate the process of extracting and scanning pre-installed Android apps for security research purposes.
+In this repository you will find the code for the backend of FMD.
+The application has a minimal React frontend (see https://github.com/FirmwareDroid/FMD-WebClient), but is mainly an API and database that can be used for research studies.

+Usage **documentation** can be found at: https://firmwaredroid.github.io/

 FMD is made to run in docker and includes several third party analysis tools for security analysis and extraction.
 Some of the tools and features included are: